 Reboot in the News

-A selection of news coverage, Reboot op-eds and mentions of our work from around the web.
+News coverage, Reboot writings, and mentions of our work from around the globe.

 As the world struggles to break the grip of COVID-19, psychologists and misinformation experts are studying why the pandemic spawned so many conspiracy theories, which have led people to eschew masks, social distancing and vaccines.